 Jurnal Ilmiah Peuradeun (JIP) relies on the peer review process to uphold the quality and validity of articles that publish.
 All articles submitted to JIP will be peer-reviewed.
-JIP adheres to a double-blind peer-review process that is rapid and fair, and also ensures a high quality of articles published.
+JIP adheres to a double-blind peer-review process that is rapid and fair and also ensures a high quality of articles published.
 In so doing, JIP needs reviewers who can provide insightful and helpful comments on submitted manuscripts with a turn around time of about 4-5 weeks.
 Maintaining JIP as a scientific journal of high quality depends on reviewers with a high level of expertise and an ability to be objective, fair, and insightful in their evaluation of manuscripts.
 This statement is based on COPE (Committee on Publication Ethics) Code of Conduct and Best Practice Ethical Guidelines for Peer Reviewers

 Before you accept or decline an invitation to review, consider the following questions:

 Your review will help the editor decide whether or not to publish the article.
-Giving your overall opinion and general observations of the article is essential.
+Giving your overall opinion and general observations of the article are essential.
 Your comments should be courteous and constructive, and should not include any personal remarks, but not your personal details.
 Providing insight into any deficiencies is important.
-You should explain and support your judgement so that both editors and authors are able to fully understand the reasoning behind your comments.
+You should explain and support your judgment so that both editors and authors are able to fully understand the reasoning behind your comments.
 You should indicate whether your comments are your own opinion or are reflected by the data.

 Reviewers of Jurnal Ilmiah Peuradeun are asked to consider the following points during their evaluation: